-The provision relating to Judiciary in Nepal has been mentioned under Part 11 of the Constitution of Nepal 2072.
-The constitution has mentioned about provision relating to judiciary in Nepal under Part 11 from article 126 to 156 of the Constitution of Nepal.
+The provision relating to the Judiciary in Nepal has been mentioned under Part 11 of the Constitution of Nepal 2072.
+The constitution has mentioned provisions relating to the judiciary in Nepal under Part 11 from articles 126 to 156 of the Constitution of Nepal.
 Every article is important but here I have discussed only some important articles relating to our topic.

-Who has authority to exercise powers relating to justice in Nepal ?
+Who has the authority to exercise powers relating to justice in Nepal?

-The court and judicial bodies have authority to exercise power relating to justice in Nepal.
-Article 126 of the constitution clearly stated that the courts and other judicial bodies can exercise power relating to justice in Nepal according to constitution and others laws and recognized principles of justice.
+The court and judicial bodies have the authority to exercise power relating to justice in Nepal.
+Article 126 of the constitution clearly states that the courts and other judicial bodies can exercise power relating to justice in Nepal according to the constitution and other laws and recognized principles of justice.

 Article 127(1) of the constitution states that there are three tiers of court in Nepal.
 They are;